gbmhunter/blog/content/programming/general/crcs-cyclic-redundancy-checks.md

 ---
-author: gbmhunter
+author: "gbmhunter"
-date: 2016-06-07 21:24:31+00:00
+date: 2016-06-07
-draft: false
+tags: [ "CRC", "cyclic redundancy check", "generator polynomial", "calculator", "NinjaCalc", "CRC-8-ATM", "CRC-16", "XModem", "Kermit" ]
-title: CRCs (Cyclic Redundancy Checks)
+title: "CRCs (Cyclic Redundancy Checks)"
-type: page
+type: "page"
-url: /programming/general/crcs-cyclic-redundancy-checks
 ---

-[mathjax]

 ## Overview

-<blockquote>"Everything you wanted to know about CRC algorithms, but were afraid to ask for fear that errors in your understanding might be detected." - Ross N. Williams.
+> "Everything you wanted to know about CRC algorithms, but were afraid to ask for fear that errors in your understanding might be detected." - Ross N. Williams.
->
-> </blockquote>

 ## Generator Polynomial